LEONGATHA ART AND CRAFT SOCIETY, INC

 SUNDAY - CLOSED

-Cash and credit cards are accepted.
-There is no EFTPOS facility, but ATM machines are within 100 metres of the Gallery.
+EFTPOS, cash and credit card (Visa, Mastercard but not AMEX and Diners Club) are accepted.
+ATM machines are within 100 metres of the Gallery.

 Location - see on the map